Rhampholeon (Rhampholeon) spinosus

 Join the Anderson Lab

-I am always interested in recruiting talented graduate students (M.S. & Ph.D.) to work in my lab.
-If you are interested in pursuing a graduate degree in comparative functional morphology, biomechanics and the physiology of movement, and think the research we do in the lab is interesting, I invite you to !
+While I am always interested in recruiting talented graduate students (M.S. & Ph.D.) to work in my lab, I am currently a low priority within our department to receive another graduate student position in the near future.
+If you are interested in pursuing a graduate degree in comparative functional morphology, biomechanics and the physiology of movement in the future or should another funded position become available, however, and think the research we do in the lab is interesting, I encourage you to !
 Before you do, I recommend taking a look at our and pages, as well as the Department's page for more information about our lab and the program.
-Keep in mind that these are examples of current and previous work we have done, and there are definitely opportunities to work on different systems looking at similar research topics.